freescout-help-desk/freescout/Modules/ArmsReports/README.md

 ## Requirements & dependencies

 - **MySQL required** — the volume queries use `HOUR()`/`DAYOFWEEK()`.
-  (Demo and production are pinned MySQL; see infrastructure.md.
+  (Both demo and production environments are pinned to MySQL.
 If a non-MySQL environment ever matters, those two queries can move to PHP-side bucketing.)
 - **dompdf** (`dompdf/dompdf` in composer.json) for PDF export — installed
   by the standard deploy's `composer install`.
-Note: dompdf emits a PHP 8.5-only deprecation on construct; irrelevant on the PHP 8.3 baseline (see infrastructure.md for why the stack is pinned to 8.3).
+Note: dompdf emits a PHP 8.5-only deprecation on construct; irrelevant on PHP 8.3, which this stack is pinned to (FreeScout is not PHP 8.5-compatible — upstream issue freescout#5114).
 - **Laravel 5.5 constraint**: CSV export uses `response()->stream()` —
   `streamDownload()` does not exist in 5.5.